-Frequently asked questions about our surgery
+Frequently asked questions for our treatments

-Are there risks associated with surgery?
+Are there any risks associated with eye surgery?

-Is the treatment painfull?
+Does the treatment hurt?

-How long is the laser treatment?
+How long does the treatment take?

 Do I need glasses after the treatment?